TradingView vs TC2000: Which Platform Fits Your Trading Style

 | Premium+ | $99.99 | $83.32 | Includes real-time market gauges, auto-refreshing filters, up to 1,000 alerts |

-A key point with TC2000 is that some data is à la carte.
-Real-time data for US indexes or options will cost an extra $9.99 each per month, and Dow Jones real-time data is another $2.50 monthly.
-The good news is they offer a full 30-day money-back guarantee, so you can try everything out with real peace of mind.
+Extra data is a la carte.
+Real-time US indexes or options cost $9.99 each per month.
+Dow Jones data is $2.50 monthly.
+TC2000 offers a 30-day money-back guarantee.

 Community and Social Features